Hallockville Museum Farm

 WAITLISTS

-As a courtesy, we maintain waitlists for weeks that are fully registered.
-In the event of cancellations, wait-listed campers will be offered the opportunity to register on a first-come, first-serve basis.
-The tuition and registration fee must be paid in full within 48 hours of accepting the offer to register.
-In addition, all evidence of immunizations and wellness visits must be completed within this 48-hour period.
+As a courtesy, we maintain ‘waitlists’ for weeks that are fully registered.
+In the event of cancellations, wait-listed campers will be offered the opportunity to register on a first come-first serve basis.
+The tuition and registration fee must be paid in full within 48 hours after accepting the offer to register.
+In addition, all evidence of immunizations and wellness visit must be completed within this 48-hour period.

 DROP-OFF and PICK-UP

-Drop-Off is at 9 AM.
-Campers must be signed in by a parent or guardian or by an individual indicated on your alternative drop-off/pick-up form.
+• 9 AM: campers must be signed in by a parent or guardian or by an individual indicated on your alternative drop-off/pick-up form.

-Pick-Up is at 2 PM.
-Campers must be signed out by a parent or guardian or by an individual indicated on your alternative drop-off/pick-up form.
+• 2 PM: Campers must be signed out by a parent or guardian or by an individual indicated on your alternative drop-off/pick-up form.

 FOOD and SNACKS